Why does scale practice feel like such a chore?

 Rotate through different keys each day.
 Within a few weeks, you will have covered all twelve major and minor scales, and each one will feel like familiar territory rather than a foreign landscape.

 Ready to make scale practice interactive?
-Music Genius features a Build the Scale game that challenges you to construct scales note by note across all keys and modes, turning repetitive drills into an engaging challenge with instant feedback.
+Music Genius features Build the Scale — an interactive game that challenges you to construct scales note by note across all keys and modes, turning repetitive drills into an engaging challenge with instant feedback.
+Pair with Improvise with Scale Degrees and The 7 Music Modes Explained to take the practice deeper.

 PRACTICE WHAT YOU LEARNED